 You may be eligible to transfer service from another retirement system of the State or a political subdivision of the State.
 Such credit is governed by State law and procedures established by the County.
-Generally you must make an application within 1 year of entering the County's pension system, there may not be a break in employment, in excess of 30 days, from your prior municipal employer to the County, if you were in a contributory system you must transfer your contributions and interest into the County's plan, and you must relinquish your rights to any benefits under your prior employer's plan.
+You must submit the application within 12 months of your date of hire ,there may not be a break in employment, in excess of 30 days, from your prior Plan to the County Plan.
+If you were in a contributory system you must deposit your contributions and interest into the County's plan, and you must relinquish your rights to any benefits under your prior employer's plan.
 Benefit offsets may exist for prior transfers to reflect differences in your contribution levels.
 You should contact the Pension Team to assist you in determining if you are eligible to transfer credited service.